-The following additional notational conventions are used in this document:
+The following conventions are used in this document:

 - Italics are used to highlight the following:

-- Chapters and sections in this and related documents
+- · Chapters and sections in this and related documents

-- Dialog box, window and screen names
+- · Dialog box, window and screen names

-- Drop-down list and list box names
+- · Drop-down list and list box names

-- Check box and radio button names
+- · Check box and radio button names

-- lcons on a screen.
+- · Icons on a screen.

-- GUI text is used to highlight the following:
+- Bold text is used to highlight the following:

-- Screen names
+- · Key names on a keypad

-- Menu items

-- Button names on a screen.
+- Button names on a screen or window.

 - Bullets (•) indicate:

-- Action items
+- · Action items

-- Lists of alternatives
+- · Lists of alternatives

-- Lists of required steps not necessarily sequential
+- Lists of required steps that are not necessarily sequential

-- Sequential lists (those that describe step-by-step procedures) appear as numbered lists.
+- Sequential lists (e.g., those that describe step-by-step procedures) appear as numbered lists.